Senior Plus

 Also recommended for continuous feeding if necessary.

-Liquid supplementary feed can be added to any feed and is better accepted by most horses than powder or pellets.
+Liquid supplements can be added to any type of feed and are generally better accepted by most horses than powders or pellets.

-- Feed your horse & see how good it tastes
+3. Feed your horse and see how much they enjoy it

 Supplementary feed for horses